This help topic defines terminology related to the Megaport network and services.

 Application program interface (API) is a set of routines, protocols, and tools for building software applications.
 An API specifies how software components should interact and APIs are used when programming graphical user interface (GUI) components.
 The Megaport API allows customers and partners to integrate directly into our platform for automation and service creation (see dev.megaport.com).

-An autonomous system number (ASN) is a collection of connected Internet Protocol (IP) routing prefixes under the control of one or more network operators on behalf of a single administrative entity or domain.
-ASN refers to Autonomous System Number and is a unique numerical ID allocated to each AS for use in BGP routing.
+An autonomous system (AS) is a collection of connected Internet Protocol (IP) routing prefixes under the control of one or more network operators on behalf of a single administrative entity or domain.
+ASN refers to autonomous system number and is a unique numerical ID allocated to each AS for use in BGP routing.

 Amazon Web Services (AWS)